VThuan5421/handwritten_django/README.md

 - pip install requirements.txt
 6. **Run server**
 - python manage.py runserver
-#### Some images for prediction in static/images folder.
-But you can download any images in google to predict.
+#### Some images for predicting in the static/images folder.
+But you can load any image in google for prediction.
 ![Screenshot](static/images/screen1.png)
 ![Screenshot](static/images/screen2.png)
 ![Screenshot](static/images/screen3.png)